An Introduction to Emphysema

 Treatment for Stage One Emphysema

 Patients in stage one of emphysema have many options to improve their quality of life.
-The Lung Institute offers two adult cellular therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
+The Lung Health Institute offers two adult cellular therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The venous therapy can be performed on its own when needed.
 During these therapies, the adult cells go through a specific process to target the damaged tissue.

 Adult cells can be utilized in any organ in the body since cells are able to mimic any possible differentiated cells.
 Since they are capable of self-renewing indefinitely, they can divide many times and can specialize to promote the healing of organs, such as lungs, while still sustaining the original cell.